mazipan/hello-open-source/README.md

 ## 💰 Is this data collection?

-No, this is only for learning purpose about git flow and open source contribution process.
+No, this is for learning purpose only.

 ## 🥶 Do I need to attach my real name?

 No, just put any data.
-Non-sense, we just wanna learn about open source contribution.
+Non-sense, we just want to learn a flow to contribute in open source code.

+## 🙈 Do it with your own risk

+We don't collect the data, but there is chance for other people to abuse your data that is submitted here.
+Please do it with your own risk, **we don't protect your data**.

 ## ⤵️ How do I retrieve someone's data?